-When the input z is initialized to zero then the third component computes exactly x AND y, but the gate is now reversible: Applying T to its own output recovers the original state.
+When the third input register z is initialized to zero the corresponding output is precisely x AND y.
+The gate is now reversible: Applying T to its own output recovers the original state $|x, y, z\rangle$.

 Any sequential computation implemented with these gates can be "undone" by applying the same gates in reverse order.
 To be concrete think of the formula